PProsper/WeatherApp/README.md

 # WeatherApp

 Basic Vanilla JS Weather App.
 This is a basic weather App based on a vanilla Javascript tutorial I have been going through.
 It fetches live weather data from openweathermap.org API and displays it on the page.
+I have been experimenting with some basic javascript operations so the code you find here will not be the most efficient.